limbocaba/GameofWar/README.md

 # Game of War

-Run `node script.js` to start the game!
+Run `node script.js` in your terminal to see the round results!

 _Here we have my Game of War card game simulation.
 Only available in the console/terminal, this code puts the computer against itself to see which player can obtain all 52 cards._